macskasztorik/Linker/README.md

 # Linker
-Demo project - simple redirection and link shortener service
+Demo project - simple redirection and link shortener service - Made with **Spring Boot**

 ## How does it work?